Disclaimer: I don't own The Fast and the Furious series or any of its characters. I just own Eve Trudeau.

 "I got a spot," Brian said before he and Dom put the heroin back into the back of the Hummer.
 "Follow us," he told Eve and got back into the driver's seat of the Hummer.
 Groaning, Eve walked back to her bike.

 "You know, my ass isn't the only thing getting sore from all this following you have me doing, Barstow," she shouted over her shoulder.
 Inside the Hummer, Brian was chuckling to himself and just honked the horn at her.
 In the side mirror, he saw her give him the finger, making him laugh even more.
-Climbing onto her bike, she put her on her helmet and mumbled, "I miss my Mustang."
+Climbing onto her bike, she put her on her helmet and mumbled, "I miss my car."

 She did as she was told though, not liking it one bit, and followed Brian all the way to the police impound lot.
 The second she saw the sign, however, she backed off and parked, waiting for him and Dom to come back out.
 Eve only waited for a good five minutes though because a modified Subaru Impreza WRX STI soon came speeding out of the lot.
 Eve only caught a glimpse but she knew it was Brian and immediately gave chase, following him once again.
 She followed him all the way to some dingy little shack of a house, probably one of the many safe houses the FBI used.
-After parking her bike, Eve got off and watched as Brian got out of the driver's side, of course, grinning at her like an idiot.
+After parking her bike, Eve got off her bike and watched as Brian got out of the driver's side, of course, grinning at her like an idiot.
 Now they could add grand theft auto to their growing list of violations because, if the broken window on the car was any indication, the guard at the lot didn't give him the keys.

 "He owed me a ten-second car," Brian stated, a shit eating grin on his face as Dom went into the little shack.

 "My other place," he answered.
 Eve quirked a brow in confusion; sighing, he added, "No one at headquarters knows about this place.
-It's just someplace I can go and relax, or work out some stuff with cases, store stuff, ya know, the usual."
+It's just someplace I can go and relax, or work out some stuff with cases, store stuff, 'ya know, the usual."

 "Right," she toned skeptically and followed after Dom inside the house.
 It was an absolute wreck, filthy disgusting and cluttered with junk.
 "How long can you keep the heroin there?"

 "I got a forty-eight hour hold on it."
 She nodded, mildly impressed.
 It was a smart move to put the stuff in the police impound lot; it was the last place Penning, Campos, and anyone else would look.
-Before going into the house, Brian pulled out his cell and sent a quick txt message to someone.
+Before going into the house, Brian pulled out his cell and sent a quick text message to someone.
 A moment later, he got a reply that must have been good because he told her that he had someone coming to help with Dom's shoulder.

 "Just out of curiosity, how'd you guys get across the border?"
 Eve asked as they went inside.
 "I know for a fact that there are helicopters and surveillance cameras that scan for heat signatures."